flux-framework/flux-operator/docs/deployment/ibm.md

 In addition to this client, you'll need [aws](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) and [kubectl](https://kubernetes.io/docs/tasks/tools/).

-## Snakemake (requiring storage) on IBM Cloud
+## Accessing Storage on IBM Cloud

-Akin to how we created a local volume, we can do something similar, but instead of pointing the Flux Operator to a volume on the host (e.g., in MiniKube) we are going to point it to a storage bucket with our data.
+Akin to how we created a local volume, we can do something similar, but instead of pointing the Flux Operator to a volume on the host (e.g., in MiniKube) we are going to point it to a storage bucket where we will interact with some workflow.
 IBM Cloud has an s3-like storage option we can use.

 ### Prepare Data

-To start, prepare your data in a temporary directory (that we will upload into IBM cloud storage):
+This example shows preparing snakemake data, however you don't need to do this to run the example to create a file in storage.

 <details>